mariask2/topics2themes/README.md

 pip install -U flask-cors

+When you run the code the first time, you'll get the following error message:

+Resource punkt not found.
+  Please use the NLTK Downloader to obtain the resource:
+  >>> import nltk
+  >>> nltk.download('punkt')

+Follow the NLTK instructions to fix this

+******
 To run the code you need a mongdodb server to be running.

 To achieve that, create the directory where the data is to be saved, e.g., “data/db